The Federal Reserve Bank

 Cats and Dogs

-Executive Coach & Leadership Consultant
+Senior Executive Coach

 San Francisco, CA

 When being much more strategic, what is critical to focus on to have the crucial conversations … to get the big things done?
 Wai’s greatest delight is coaching clients who are brilliant with ideas – business, product, and innovative – ones that they wish to bring to life.
-Getting big things done often require partnering with others.
+Getting big things done often requires partnering with others.
 Wai’s clients are already successful and deal well with most people.
 Except the higher up, the more complex web of relationships.
-These are people with power, including peers, the boss, the boss’s peers, the boss’s boss and external VIPs.
+These are people with power, including peers, the boss, the boss’s peers, the boss’s boss, and external VIPs.
 Their ideas, approaches, and agendas may be different than yours.
 Who is competing?
 Who is collaborating?
 Who is doing both?
 How to decode?
 How to respond?
 How to influence?